metalkutz/metalkutz/README.md

 **metalkutz/metalkutz** is my ✨ _special_ ✨ repository.

-- 🔭 I’m currently working on automating a Forecasting product for Clientmetrica
+- 🔭 I’m currently working on a chatbot for Anhela IT
-- 🌱 I’m currently learning how to use Snowflake and DBT
+- 🌱 I’m currently learning how to create LLM
 - 👯 I’m looking to collaborate on DeFi projects
 - 🤔 I’m looking for help with finding the best bar in Barcelona
 - 💬 Ask me about Science Fiction